-The musculoskeletal (MSK) section aims to develop and deliver high quality imaging and image-guided procedures for patients with bone, joint, and soft tissue abnormalities.
+The Division of Musculoskeletal (MSK) Imaging aims to develop and deliver high quality imaging and image-guided procedures for patients with bone, joint, and soft tissue abnormalities.